-32. Dye sneu
+30. Dye Shed

-33. Winery; Grapes being crushed for wine at the Harvest Festival tended vines were of Mission grapes, a New World hybrid developed in Mexico.
-Wine was made using traditional methods and tools not substantially different from those used by the Romans thousands of years ago.
-New Mexican wine was used for sacramental purposes, enjoyed at the table and even distilled into brandy.
-Morada de Nuestra Senora de La Paz (34) Penitente Meeting House of our Lady of Peace No photography inside, please.
-The adobe building high on the hill overlooking the ranch is the morada.
-The Brotherhood of Our Father, Jesus of Nazareth, a fraternity of men known as the Penitentes (the penitent ones) is an important group of lay members of the Catholic Church known for their good works benefiting the community.
-They are also known for their penitential celebrations during Holy Week, including reenactments of the Passion of Christ.
-The Penitentes were born from the roots of Spanish religious fraternal orders and have existed in various forms in New Mexico from at least the 18th century.
-It wasn't until Mexican Independence in 1821, when Catholic officials withdrew Franciscan priests from the state, that the Penitente Brotherhood as we know it today began to take shape.
+31. Grapes being crushed for wine at the Harvest Festival

+32. Morada de Nuestra Señora de La Paz

+34. Leonora Curtin Wetland Preserve It wasn't until Mexican Independence in 1821, when Catholic officials withdrew Franciscan priests from the area, that the Penitente Brotherhood as we know it today began to take shape.
 In the absence of priests, the lay order provided spiritual and social aid to fellow community members, work that continues to this day.

 This chapter house, or morada, is a reproduction based upon the south morada at Abiquiu, New Mexico.
 It was built in 1972 with the help of that morada's Hermanos Penitentes (Penitent Brothers) who continue to play an active role in the interpretation of this exhibit.
 This morada has a chapel, dining room and a small inner storeroom.
 The works of art associated with the Penitente Brotherhood include life-size sculpture used during reenactments, crosses with symbols of the Passion and a figure of La Doña Sebastiana-a skeletal image seated in a cart with a raised bow and arrow-a figure meant to remind the viewer of the fragility of life and its possible sudden and swift end.

-34. Morada

-34. Morada Loma de Calvario, Camposanto, Descanso (35) Calvary Hill, Burial Ground, Resting Place The hillside is symbolically called Calvario or Calvary, the site where Jesus was crucified.
+Loma de Calvario, Camposanto, Descanso Calvary Hill, Burial Ground, Resting Place The hillside is symbolically called Calvario or Calvary, the site where Jesus was crucified.
 Next to the morada are camposanto (burial ground) crosses, representing a cemetery and a descanso (resting place) with crosses memorializing the death of loved ones.
+La Ciénega Leonora Curtin Wetland Preserve The Leonora Curtin Wetland Preserve lies in an open piñon-juniper woodland, connecting the grasslands of the Galisteo Basin and Rio Grande River Valley to the wooded Sangre de Cristo mountains.
+The preserve's natural spring, or ciénega, provides an oasis for migratory birds and butterflies, as well as a habitat for nesting songbirds, coyotes, bobcats and other wildlife.
+The environment also hosts a rich and diverse variety of plant life.
+The abundance of water is what has drawn humans to this area for millennia and the evidence of activity here is astounding.
+Additional information on this wetland is available upon request.

+35. Big Mill from Sapelló

-La Casa De Madrid (36) The Madrid House Built in 1978 by 20th Century Fox for the filming of Butch and Sundance: The Early Days, the house is furnished as a late 19th century movie set.
-The furnishings inside are the types of materials that would have come to the territory with the coming of the railroad in 1880.
-Movie crews continue to use the house for filming, and it is a great location to learn about the films that have been made at El Rancho de Las Golondrinas.
-The back of the house was not finished because no filming was done there and the inside stairs go nowhere.
-El Molino Grande de Sapelló (37) The Big Mill from Sapelló The largest mill at Las Golondrinas was originally built and used by the Pacheco family in Sapelló, New Mexico, and later operated by the Leger family.
+El Molino Grande de Sapelló The Big Mill from Sapelló The largest mill at Las Golondrinas was originally built and used by the Pacheco family in Sapelló, New Mexico, and later operated by the Leger family.
 This style of mill didn't come to New Mexico until the late 19th century.
 Its machinery, which was manufactured in Buffalo, New York, was shipped to New Mexico by railroad in the 1880s.
 This mill ground flour for the soldiers at Ft.
 Union until the fort closed in 1891.
 The reconstruction, with original machinery, began operating at Las Golondrinas in 1972.
 In 1991 a new handmade oak wheel replaced the deteriorated original pine wheel.
 Flumes and aqueducts bring water from springs in the hills.
 After turning the wheel, the water flows into a small río before making its way back into the acequia.
+When the mill is not in use, the water is diverted into the tree-lined millpond.
+During certain museum programs, the mill grinds flour from wheat.
+Flour was ground and sifted into different grades: